ginstrom/paladin-novel/chapters/02_breaking-chains.md

 "Trust the goddess, but swim like your life depends on it," Pell added with dark humor.

 Gond felt the weight of their lives settling on his shoulders.
 Four men, bound by nothing but shared desperation and the chains that held them.
-In a few hours, they would either be free or dead.
+In a few days, they would either be free or dead.

 ***